 - Dress up your porch with a new wreath, doormat and seating.
 One of the most budget-friendly ways to improve your curb appeal is to simply “dress up” your front porch.
 Add a rustic wreath to your front door.
 Buy a new doormat that says something simple like “hello” or clever, like “Hope you brought wine.”
 Invest in seating, such as a two-person bench, rocking chairs or two Adirondack chairs to make the space feel inviting.
 These small touches go a long way to make buyers feel welcome — and to see themselves living in your space.

 If you’ve tried everything and still can’t find the right buyer, there’s a less stressful alternative to selling your property on the market.
-A homebuying company, The Buy Guys pays cash for houses “as is” in Florida, Georgia and Texas.
+A homebuying company, The Buy Guys pays cash for houses “as is” in Florida, Georgia and Alabama.
 That means we buy them in any condition.
 If we’re able to make you an offer, you don’t have to make any updates or upgrades to the property to sell it.
 Additionally, the virtual process is quick and easy.
 Typically, the entire process from a signed contract to cash in hand can be as quick as five days.

 To find out how much your home is worth, give us a call at (888) 204-7603 and get a free estimate in minutes.